 We advise organisations of all sizes, with particular experience in the following sectors:

 - Healthcare – Our employment lawyers have a unique level of experience in the care sector and also understand the legal requirements on care providers which are subject to scrutiny by CQC.
-We provide pragmatic legal advice focussed on making sure your policies and procedures comply with the regulations and protecting your service from other problems further down the line.
+We provide pragmatic legal advice focused on making sure your policies and procedures comply with the regulations and protecting your service from other problems further down the line.
 We also have dedicated helplines available for information and advice.
 We offer toolkits for care homes to ensure they are complying with new Covid mandatory vaccination requirements.

 - Charities & Social Enterprises